sebbacon/respire/views/spirometry/index.md

 ## Spirometry study day for occupational health professionals

 This one day course is designed for people performing spirometry in an occupational health setting.
 This course includes the syllabus for our foundation course but also includes additional information, including interpretation of spirometry traces that have been performed for screening purposes.
-Gaining ARTP certification is not mandatory in occupational health unless you are perfroming spirometry for diagnostic purposes.

 ### Dates.